 Scan the second drive of NAS storage, the one with Raw data partition.
 If this doesn't provide any good result, it's recommended to use professional data recovery services.

-NAS resetting destroys some of on-disk structures after what some files, folders or file names could be lost permanently.
+NAS resetting destroys some of on-disk structures possibly resulting in some files, folders or file names permanent loss.
 It's recommended to analyze the entire tree of "reconstructed file system" for files you are looking for.
 Some files and folders can appear under "[Parent unknown]" virtual folder with numbers in file/folder names.

 In case of any physical damages it's strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.

-If you feel unsure that you are capable of conducting data recovery operations from your NAS by yourself or not confident about RAID configuration in your NAS, feel free to use professional services provided by SysDev Laboratories.
+If you feel unsure about conducting data recovery operations from your NAS by yourself or not confident about RAID configuration in your NAS, feel free to use professional services provided by SysDev Laboratories.